 Curated By Steven Ross

-Boomalli Aboriginal Artists Co-operative is a key First Nations arts and cultural institution that was established in 1987 and has run an annual Mardi Gras exhibition for 29 years.
-This exhibition has become a key event for the First Nations LGBTIQA+ community.
-This year also coincides with Sydney World Pride.
+The Boomalli Mardi Gras Exhibition for 2022, Deadly/Solid/Staunch, runs from Thursday 24 February 2022 and runs until 9th April 2022.
+Boomalli Aboriginal Artists Co-operative is a key First Nations arts and cultural institution that was established in 1987 and has run an annual Mardi Gras Exhibition since 1994.
+This exhibition has become a key event for the First Nations LGBTQIA+ community.